 Both Level I and Level II are intensive courses, and a minimum of 10 students must enroll for the courses to be held as scheduled.

 The curriculum and materials, developed by Kaiser Permanente in partnership with Hablamos Juntos, a nationally recognized project funded by the Robert Wood Johnson Foundation, are based on active and cooperative learning, and are designed to increase the number of and improve the knowledge and skills of medical interpreters nationwide.
 The courses are taught by Espi Ralston, MA, MAT, CMI-Spanish, CHI, who holds masters degrees in curriculum and instruction, romance languages, and modern philology, and has 30 years experience in teaching.
 Ms. Ralston works as a certified medical interpreter at St. Jude Children's Research Hospital.
-Please click here to see photos from our recent class.

 Applicants to the Level I or Level II Interpreter Course must meet requirements for language proficiency, education and age.
 All persons who are interested in taking a course should contact Espi Ralston, Course Instructor, prior to registration and payment to ensure that they meet all the requirements.